engagenie/policies/gdpr-statement.md

-# Lapsly and GDPR
+# Lapsly & EU Data Protection (GDPR)

 ## Who we are

-Laplsy is created and managed by Engagenie, Inc. a corporation based in the United States.
+Lapsly is created and managed by Engagenie, Inc. a corporation based in the United States.
 Engagenie, Inc. is the Data Controller.
 Our contact in Europe is Adriaan van der Bergh - Ratherstr.
 25, 40476, Düsseldorf, Germany.

 ## Legal basis for data processing